-2012 Recreational Sturgeon Fishery
+2013 Recreational Sturgeon Fishery

-In the late fall of 2011, updated population information showed a continued decline in the abundance of legal size white sturgeon; prompting the states to amend the Joint State Accord on 2011-2013 Columbia River Sturgeon Fishery Management for 2012 fisheries.
-The Amendment established a recreational guideline of 8,320 white sturgeon, of which 3,328 (40%) were allocated to the fishery above Wauna and 4,160 were allocated to the estuary fishery (adjusted from 4,992 to reflect the increase in the size limit during the summer retention season).
-The allocation of 3,328 white sturgeon above Wauna included 1,248 fish (1,768 harvest cap including the 520 baseline) for the Willamette River leaving a balance of 2,080 for the Columbia River between Bonneville and the Wauna powerlines.
+In January 2013, the states amended the Joint State Accord on 2011-2013 Columbia River Sturgeon Fishery Management for 2013 fisheries due to concern over the declining abundance trend of the white sturgeon population in the Columbia since 2008.
+The amendment reduced the overall harvest rate from 16% to 13.6%, and established a recreational guideline of 8,084 white sturgeon based on updated population information from the fall of 2012.
+Of the 8,084 fish guideline, 3,234 white sturgeon (40%) were allocated to the fishery above Wauna and 4,042 were allocated to the estuary fishery (adjusted from 4,850 to reflect the increase in the size limit during the summer retention season).
+The allocation of 3,234 white sturgeon above Wauna included 1,213 fish for the Willamette River fishery (1,733 harvest cap including the 520 baseline) leaving a balance of 2,021 fish for the Columbia River between Bonneville Dam and the Wauna powerlines.